Questions about the Defined Benefit Division (DBD)?

 Once you’ve made a decision to reduce your standard member contribution rate you can’t increase them at a later stage if you change your mind.
 It may also mean there will be no contributions going into your accumulation component.
 It’s therefore important you become familiar with how this could affect you.

-Learn more about reducing your standard member contributions, and how it affects your membership:
+Learn more about reducing your standard member contributions, and how it affects your membership in the Contribution flexibility fact sheet and application form.

 Voluntary member contributions